Obsidion-dev/Obsidion/README.md

 ## ✨ Features

-- **Server Query.** Unlike other libraries Asyncpixel is fully asyncronous.
-This makes it perfect to use in your next discord bot or powerful website without having to worry about blocking.
+- **Server Query.** Be able to view the current players on a minecraft server or just view that cool server icon you just made for it.
+Obsidion can view all public details about any minecraft server.

 - **Hypixel.** Any and all hypixel, skyblock, stats commands, the most feature rich and amount of commands available on any discord bot

-- **RCON.** Control your minecraft server over discord using rcon.

-- **Profile Info.** View info on your minecraft profile including past usernames and skin
+- **Profile Info.** View info on your Minecraft profile including past usernames and skin

-- **Popular Minecraft server stats.** Asyncpixel is available on pypi meaning no building from source just use `pip install asyncpixel` to use it in your project.

-- **Minecraft Image generation.** Asyncpixel is available on pypi meaning no building from source just use `pip install asyncpixel` to use it in your project.
+- **Minecraft Image generation.** Generate cool and interesting Minecraft themed images like signs and advancements.

+- **Fun.** Kill your friends in a fun and unique way right in your discord server, the next best thing from doing it in Minecraft.

+- **Facts.** View facts and details about mobs, items, biome, blocks and all things Minecraft with up to date information.

+- **News.** Get the latest Minecraft news and releases delivered right to your server so you can be among the first to know.

 ## 🏁 Getting Started with Obsidion